Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/c_programming_interfaces_zos/migrate_exits.md

 ## Preparation

 Use the examples supplied in distribution libraries as a basis for your migration.
-Each example provides recommendations for compilation and link-edits, as well as adequate settings for CFTEXIT.
+Each example provides recommendations for compilation and link- edits, as well as adequate settings for CFTEXIT.
 The body of the exit should not be affected; the updates concern the encapsulation of the entire exit's Prologue and Epilogue (especially in assembler).

 > **Note**
 >
-> For API/Batch C and COBOL recompilation, the correct link-edit options (DLL,…) may be sufficient to migrate APIs.
+> For API/Batch C and COBOL recompilation, the correct link- edit options (DLL,…) may be sufficient to migrate APIs.
 For assembler, see the recommendations in the following section.

 ## Migrate the Assembler API exit